 Oh I’m sorry, am I supposed to write some fancy introduction here?
-You really didn’t want to just watch these over and over and over again?
+You really didn’t want to just watch this over and over and over again?

 After a rough start to the first half of the 2018 season, Castillo hasn’t looked back.
 Spanning back to the second half of 2018, he’s been rock solid, posting some phenomenal numbers.
 In 128 innings of work, he’s put up a 2.52 ERA, punching out 132 batters while only walking 32 of them.